TareqAlqutami/px4-fully-actuated-multirotor/ros2_code/src/px4_offboard_ros2/README.md

 7. Switch to offboard mode in QgroundControl or using rqt_reconfigure by ticking `engage_px4_offboard_mode` after running    ```bash ros2 run rqt_reconfigure rqt_reconfigure```.

-8. Command target pose from rviz marker or use command signal generator
+8. Command target pose from rviz marker, use command signal generator, or a trajectory generator such as [this](https://github.com/TareqAlqutami/traj_gen)
    ```bash
    ros2 run px4_offboard_ros2 cmd_sig_generator
    ```